maddoxx02/MicroClust/README.md

-### *MicroClust V1.0* is a python based toolbox that performs classificaiton of small scale surface images such as from Atomic force microsope (AFM), scanning electorn microsope (SEM) etc.
+### *MicroClust V1.0* is a python based toolbox that performs classificaiton of small scale surface images using Unsupervised clustering algorithims

+such as from Atomic force microsope (AFM), scanning electorn microsope (SEM) etc via specific global con

  The tooblbox features 12 algorithims and 10 metrics that can be used to evaluate the performance and accuracy of the generated results.